aldeacomputer/aldea-js/docs/tutorial/basics/cli.md

 # Discover the CLI

-Now that the code is ready, it's time to get familiar with the Aldea CLI and deploy your `Potion` class onto the Aldea Computer.
+Now that the code is ready, let's familiarize ourselves with the Aldea CLI and deploy the `Potion` class onto the Aldea Computer.

-The terminal panel in the bottom right segment of this window is a fully featured interactive shell session.
-The setup is identical to having installed our [starter kit](https://github.com/aldeacomputer/aldea-js/tree/main/packages/create-aldea) on your own machine, so we'll use the Aldea CLI and SDK in the same way as if you were developing locally.
+The terminal panel in the bottom right segment of this window is an interactive shell session.
+The setup is identical to having installed our [starter kit](https://github.com/aldeacomputer/aldea-js/tree/main/packages/create-aldea) on your own machine, We'll use the Aldea CLI and SDK in the same way as if you were developing locally.

 ## The CLI wallet

-Blockchains are economic systems, and adding transactions to a blockchain usually involves paying a small fee to block producers.
+Blockchains are economic systems, and adding transactions to a blockchain usually requires paying a small fee to block producers.
 The Aldea Computer is no exception.
-Therefore, we need to create a wallet and aquire a small amount of Aldea Coins to fund our transactions.
+Therefore, we need to create a wallet and acquire a small amount of Aldea Coins to fund our transactions.

 The Aldea CLI makes this easy.
 Copy and paste the following command into the terminal to create a wallet in your project: